Harris blasts, and takes money from, Epstein’s law firm

 Barr is recused from any review of a 2008 plea deal, but has said that he doesn’t need to do so with the current case.

 Before her election to the Senate, Harris was the attorney general of California and was elected to two terms as San Francisco’s district attorney.
-Her husband Doug Emhoff is also a high powered attorney who works in corporate law.
+Her husband, Doug Emhoff, is also a high powered attorney who works in corporate law.
 So it is perhaps little surprise that law firms have been one of the top industries that have donated to her presidential bid, with Kirkland and Ellis being no exception.

-Her campaign declined to say how much was raised at last week’s event and the sum won’t have to be reported to the Federal Election Commission until October.
+Her campaign declined to say how much was raised at last week’s event, and the sum won’t have to be reported to the Federal Election Commission until October.
 Records show that a handful of employees and partners of the firm donated about $6,000 to Harris during the first quarter of the year — a drop when compared to the $12 million she raised during that time.

 “It’s an international law firm with thousands of employees, many of whom probably support Kamala Harris because she’s a tough prosecutor who actually knows how to put away predators, unlike the Trump lackeys who protect them,” Sams said.